Building your freelance proofreader website

 Explain proofreading and editing without confusing people

-Avoid jargon where possible – most clients won’t know industry terms, and it can be offputting to the layperson.
+Avoid jargon where possible – unless they work in the publishing world, most clients probably won’t know industry terms, and it can be off-putting to the layperson.

-Your visitor may ask for proofreading when what they really need is a light copyedit, or a mix of both.
+Your potential client may ask for proofreading when what they really need is a light copyedit, or a mix of both.
 Spell it out in plain language:

 • Say what you check, what you don’t change, and when you might suggest a different service.

-• If you offer more than one level of support, clearly explain your professional proofreading and editing services so they can see what fits their needs.
+• If you offer more than one level of support, clearly explain your services so they can see what fits their needs.
 You can point people towards your proofreading and editing services page for a detailed breakdown.

 Make sure you use short, readable structure: